While many bat deterrents claim they are the most effective solution, most do not work.

 It is recommended you call a wildlife control operator to install deterrents.
 They know which ones work for the type of bat living in your home.

-Do Bat Deterrents Work?
+Do Bat Deterrents Work for Bat Pest Control?

 While many bat deterrents claim they are the most effective solution, most do not work.
 Below is a description of repellents: